mxclarke/repo-red/MasterDetailView/README.md

 C:\Program Files\Java\jdk1.8.0_77\bin\javaw.exe
 ```

 The -vm option must occur before the -vmargs option.
-Then restart Eclipse.
+Once you have done this, restart Eclipse.

-Once you've done this, you should be able to build and run the app as described above.
+You should now be able to build and run the app as described above.
 However, should you be harbouring a burning desire to understand what is going on
 in the POM, or else find that things are not working as advertised, keep reading.